The Provider API and your needs

 What you’ll get from us

-After registration, we’ll send you these resources:
+After registration, you will receive these resources:

 Find out what you need to do to successfully integrate with our service.